alan-turing-institute/uatk-spc/docs/developer_guide.md

 You can build the code in two ways -- **debug** and **release**.
 There's a simple tradeoff -- debug mode is fast to build, but slow to run.
 Release mode is slow to build, but fast to run.
-For the RAMP codebase, since the input data is so large and the codebase so small, I'd recommend always using `--release`.
+For the ASPICS codebase, since the input data is so large and the codebase so small, I'd recommend always using `--release`.
 If you want to use debug mode, just omit the flag.